philgzl/dsp-primer/README.md

 A few important Fourier transforms (FT) to note here:
 * The FT of a Dirac impulse is an infinitely-long rectangular window.
 Conversely, the FT of an infinitely-long rectangular window is a Dirac impulse.
-    * This again has to do with the **time-frequency duality**.
+    * This again is related to the **time-frequency duality**.
 A signal that is very narrow in time is very broad in frequency.
 Conversely, a signal that is very localized in frequency is very broad in time.
-* The FT of a rectangular window is a sinc function (the time-domain plot is the absolute value which is why it's not exactly a sinc).
+* The FT of a rectangular window is a sinc function (the time-domain plot is the absolute value).
 Conversely, the FT of a sinc function is a rectangular window.
     * In accordance with the time-frequency duality, the narrower the rectangular window in one domain, the wider the sinc function in the other domain.
 * The FT of a Dirac comb is also a Dirac comb!
-    * This will show useful when explaining the Nyquist-Shannon sampling theorem further below.
+    * This will be useful when explaining the Nyquist-Shannon sampling theorem further below.
 * The FT of the sawtooth signal shows decaying spikes equally spaced at multiples of the fundamental frequency, in accordance with the Fourier series expression introduced further above!

 # Convolution theorem